ramjkumar/learning/iqs/ui-ux-iq.md

 - Split into smaller components.
 ___
 # State Management
+### Explain global vs local state with example.
+Local state belongs to a specific component (e.g., modal open/close).
+Global state is shared (e.g., user authentication info).
+Global state is managed via Redux, Vuex, or Context API.
 ### When would you use global vs local state?
 - **Local State**: Form inputs, toggle UI states.
 - **Global State**: User auth, theme, API data.
 ### What state management tools have you used and why?
 write answer here...
+### How would you manage state in a medium to large app?
+write answer here...
 ___
 # API Integration
+### How do you consume a REST API in vanilla JavaScript?
+write answer here...
+### How do you handle API errors and loading states in the UI?
+write answer here...
+### How do you handle REST API integration in a scalable frontend app?
+I use fetch or axios for API calls, centralize logic in services, implement proper loading/error states, and cache frequent responses using state management libraries like Redux or Vuex.
 ### How do you handle API errors in frontend?
 - Show user-friendly error messages
 - Use try...catch